Treatment for adults

 - Gum and cheek (buccal cavity).
 A small putty-like substance, gum and cheek testosterone replacement (Striant) delivers testosterone through the natural depression above your top teeth where your gum meets your upper lip (buccal cavity).
 This product quickly sticks to your gumline and allows testosterone to be absorbed into your bloodstream.

-Keep in mind that testosterone therapy carries various risks, including contributing to sleep apnea, stimulating noncancerous growth of the prostate, enlarging breasts, limiting sperm production, stimulating growth of existing prostate cancer and blood clots forming in the veins.
+Testosterone therapy carries various risks, including contributing to sleep apnea, stimulating noncancerous growth of the prostate, enlarging breasts, limiting sperm production, stimulating growth of existing prostate cancer and blood clots forming in the veins.
 Recent research also suggests testosterone therapy might increase your risk of a heart attack.